A+| A| A-|

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES (CSR)

-Pursuant to Section 135 of the Companies Act, 2013 read with Schedule VII thereof and Rules made thereunder, your Company's social responsibility policy is offering number of community welfare services in the field of Health, Education, Livelihood, Environment and Biodiversity, Rural infrastructure development and emergency response etc., for the local inhabitants of plant operational areas during the year 2023-24 to improve the quality and standard of living.
-Your Company undertook various activities during the year 2023-24 under review in line with its CSR Policy.
+Pursuant to Section 135 of the Companies Act, 2013 read with Schedule VII thereof and Rules made thereunder, your Company's social responsibility policy is offering number of community welfare services in the field of Health, Education, Livelihood, Environment and Biodiversity, Rural infrastructure development and emergency response etc., for the local inhabitants of plant operational areas to improve the quality and standard of living.
+Your Company undertook various activities during the FY 2024-25 under review in line with its CSR Policy.

 The composition of CSR Committee of your Company, attendance at the said Meeting, terms of reference of the CSR Committee and other relevant details have been provided in the Corporate Governance Report forming part of the Annual Report.
 The CSR Committee has confirmed that the implementation and monitoring of CSR Policy is in conformity with CSR objectives and policy of the Company and in compliance with Section 135 of the Companies Act, 2013.